 (5) In this section —

-“emergency situation” means a fire or other occurrence that endangers, or is likely to endanger, public safety.
+emergency situation means a fire or other occurrence that endangers, or is likely to endanger, public safety.

 30. Obstruction of park management officers

 A person must not resist, delay or in any way obstruct a park management officer in the performance of his or her functions.